MalcolmSlaney/QuickSIN_Benchmark/README.md

 to capture the speech signal.
 This system is now available commercially as a system called [Chirp](https://cloud.google.com/speech-to-text/v2/docs/chirp-model) and is the focus of this test.

+Most importantly, our goal is *not* to perform a bakeoff.
-Other commercial entities have similar technology and our goal is not to perform a bakeoff, but to demonstrate current abilities, and make the QUickSIN tools available to others.
+Other commercial entities have similar technology [Radford2023] and we want to demonstrate current abilities, and make the QuickSIN tools available to others.

 ## Implementation